Last reviewed on 4 June 2021

-Whether you live with family or friends or on your own, you might be feeling lonely at the moment.
+Whether you live with other people or on your own, you might be feeling lonely at the moment.
 If you don’t have a smartphone or computer, you might be finding it difficult to stay in touch.
-If you’re self-isolating or shielding, it might seem like you haven’t seen other people for ages.
+If you’re self-isolating, you might be struggling with being stuck at home.

 As Deborah Alsina MBE, Chief Executive of Independent Age and Chair of the Campaign to End Loneliness, says, “Even before COVID-19, millions of people in the UK were experiencing loneliness.
 The lockdown, while necessary, has exacerbated this problem, particularly for older people, who are more likely to live alone, and less likely to be internet users.”